10 Best Crypto Staking Platforms 2024

 Many investors may find Bake an appealing option for a taste of the huge variety of DeFi investments available while sticking to a user-friendly platform.

 All this said, for US investors, Bake is currently not available due to regulatory issues.
 See a full list of restricted countries.

 Nexo crypto exchange offers a number of earn products - including staking products.

 For those looking to stake Ethereum, Nexo offers ETH smart staking.
 Like many other Ethereum liquid staking solutions, Nexo allows users to stake ETH and receive NETH (Nexo Staked Ethereum) in return, and earn staking rewards which are paid out daily in NETH - as opposed to waiting for staking rewards to be available for withdrawal by staking directly using a non-custodial wallet.

-Smart staking rewards offer an advertised return of 4% to 12% APY in compound interest, and you'll receive your rewards daily to either your savings or credit wallet on Nexo.
+Smart staking rewards offer an advertised return of up to 12% APY in compound interest, and you'll receive your rewards daily to either your savings or credit wallet on Nexo.
 As well as this, the minimum deposit required for ETH smart staking on Nexo is just $10, which is a far cry from the 32 ETH required to stake directly!